jamesm224/ProSynTaxDB-workflow/README.md

 2. Info - contains important files and lists
 3. Test - contains test examples for running the scripts

-# How to Use Pipeline
+# How to Use Database

-TBD
+TBD (Something with Kaiju or Diamond most likely)